0x09/hfsfuse/README.md

 ## hfsdump
 	hfsdump <device> <command> <node>

-`command` may be either `stat` or `read`: `stat` prints the record structure, while `read` copies the node's contents to standard out (or lists if node is a directory).
+`command` may be either `stat`, `read`, or `xattr`: `stat` prints the record structure, while `read` copies the node's contents to standard out (or lists if node is a directory).
 `node` is either an integer inode/CNID to lookup, or a full path from the root of the volume being inspected.
 If the command and node are ommitted, hfsdump prints the volume header and exits.
 `/rsrc` may be appended to the path of a read operation to dump the resource fork instead.
+The `xattr` command lists extended attribute names for the given node.
+If an attribute name is provided following the node argument, its value will be printed to standard out.

 ## Extended attributes and resource forks
 hfsfuse exposes some nonstandard HFS+ attributes as extended attributes.
 These include: